nyris/SDK.Android/README.md

 * `region` is a Bounding box.
 It represents the location and the size of the object in the sent image.

-### Mark sent image for manual matching
+### Mark sent image as not found
 It may happen that our service can't recognize or match an image.
-This is why we provide you a service to notify us about the unrecognized image and we will match it manually.
+This is why we provide you a service to notify us about the unrecognized image.

-Before you mark an image for manual match you will need to extract the `requestId`.
+Before you mark an image as not found, you will need to extract the `requestId`.

 `kotlin`
 ```kotlin